noaione/nao-manga-rls/README.md

 `--quality`, the output quality (mainly used as jpg export)<br />
 `--spreads`, the spread information, can be repeated (ex: `-s 3-4 -s 99-100` will merge page 3 and 4 together.)<br />
-`--reverse`, reverse the order of the spread (recommended for manga/RTL layout) `--format`, the output format that should be used, default to `auto` that will determine the output format from the input images.
+`--reverse`, reverse the order of the spread (recommended for manga/RTL layout)<br />
+`--format`, the output format that should be used, default to `auto` that will determine the output format from the input images.

 The filename should have the minimum format like this: `pXXX`<br />
-The prefix `p` is important to differentiate it from any other text in the filename.
+The prefix `p` is important to differentiate it from any other text in the filename.<br />
 Everything else is ignored and will be included on the final filename.

 This will also make a `backup` folder which contains the unmerged images (in case something went wrong.)